 The participating schools cannot give special consideration to candidates' circumstances when papers are marked.
-Parents may present their child's particular circumstances to an independent appeal panel at any of their chosen schools after the March National Offer Day (Monday 1st March 2021).
+Parents may present their child's particular circumstances to an independent appeal panel at any of their chosen schools after the March National Offer Day (Monday 1st March 2021) if they wish.